 ProtocolMode - this parameter selects the host protocol mode.
-The default is 0x00, which is transparent mode, meaning the radio conveys whatever characters that are sent to it transparently, without requiring the host to understand or conform to the DNT24's built-in protocol.
+The default is 0x00, which is transparent mode, meaning the radio conveys whatever characters that are sent to it transparently, without requiring the host to understand or conform to the DNT90's built-in protocol.
 This setting is recommended for point-to-point applications for legacy applications such as wire replacements where another serial protocol may already exist.
-Setting this parameter to 0x01 enables the DNT24 protocol formatting.
+Setting this parameter to 0x01 enables the DNT90 protocol formatting.
 It is not necessary to define the same protocol mode for all radios in a network.
 For example, it is frequently useful to configure all the remotes for transparent mode and the base for protocol mode.
 Note that it is possible for the host to switch the radio from transparent mode to protocol mode and back as required by transmitting an EnterProtocolMode command.

 TxTimeout - this parameter is used to group transparent data to be sent in a single transmission rather than being split over two hops.
 Messages sent over two hops can have gaps in the received data stream that can cause problems for the receiving application - for example, Modbus RTU.
-This parameter is the amount of time the DNT24 will wait without receiving a byte through the serial port before transmitting the data.
+This parameter is the transmit timeout used for determining message boundaries in transparent data mode.
 Parameter units are in milliseconds.
 A message boundary is determined whenever a gap between consecutive characters is equal to or greater than the TxTimeout value, or the number of bytes reaches the MinPacketLength.
 Either condition will trigger a transmission.
 The default TxTimeout value is 0 ms which will have the radio send whatever data is in its transmit buffer as soon as possible.